DHTMLX/gantt-docs/data/api/gantt_grid_width_config.md

 grid_width
 =============

-@short:sets the maximum width of the grid
+@short:sets the width of the grid

 @type: number